DavidNazareno/dynemcp/packages/dynemcp/src/lib/server/registry/README.md

 const loadedTool = await registry.get('tool', 'my-tool')
 ```

+---

 ## Extension Points

 - **Custom Loader**: Implement the `RegistryLoader` interface to customize how modules are loaded (e.g., from remote sources).
 - **Custom Storage**: Implement the `RegistryStorage` interface for persistent or distributed caching.
 - **Validation**: Use or extend the Zod schemas in `core/schemas.ts` for additional validation needs.

+---

 ## Best Practices

 - Keep business logic out of the registry; use it only for dynamic loading and caching.
 - Validate all dynamic inputs using the provided schemas.
 - Use dependency injection for loader and storage to maximize testability and flexibility.
+- Use high-level comments in code to clarify the purpose of each main block.

+---

 ## Error Handling

 Custom errors such as `RegistryItemNotFoundError` and `RegistryItemLoadError` are provided for robust error handling and debugging.

+---

 ## Migration from Previous Structure

 - All previous methods and helpers are preserved, but the code is now modular and maintainable.
 - When loading components, the registry automatically maps them to the correct `RegistryItem` format.
 - You can safely remove the old `registry.ts`, `registry-storage.ts`, and `registry-loader.ts` files after migrating to this structure.

+---

 ## Example: Adding a New Tool